Integration Phases | Yext Hitchhikers Platform

 Integrating a Search experience can be broken up into four phases:

-- Adding a Search domain
+- Add a Search domain

-- Standing up the search results page
+- Stand up the search results page

-Adding a Search Bar on the Main Domain
+Add a Search Bar on the Main Domain

+The search bar is the main access point for users on your site to run search queries.
 A search bar can be added to the main domain through one of the following:

 - A classic search bar